dcontrer83/Professional-README-Generator/README.md

 # Professional README Generator

   ## Description
-  In this project, the user will be able to generate a professional README file using the terminal and answering the given questions.
+  In this project, the user will be able to generate a professional README.md file using the terminal and answering the given questions.

   ## Walkthrough Video
   ![Walkthrough](./utils/videos/Professional-README-Generator-Video.gif)